Bostonhacks/bostonhacks-api/README.md

 You can look at `./package.json` to view the npm scripts used in these steps.

 # Documentation
-Documentation is automated with Swagger-JSDoc and Swagger-UI and availble at `{base_url}/api/docs`.
+Documentation is automated with Swagger-JSDoc and Swagger-UI and availble at `{base_url}/docs`.
 Please refer to:
 - [OpenAPI Docs](https://swagger.io/docs/specification/v3_0/about/) for OpenAPI documentation spec
 - [How to Document an Express API with Swagger UI and JSDoc](https://dev.to/kabartolo/how-to-document-an-express-api-with-swagger-ui-and-jsdoc-50do) for a tutorial on using JSDoc with Swagger.
-- `./app/routes/OpenAPISchemas.js` and `./app/routes/User.routes.js` for some examples
+- `./app/config/swaggerconfig.js` and `./app/routes/User.routes.js` for some examples on reusable OpenAPI schemas and JSDoc documentation respectively

 ## Logging
 Logging is done with winston.
 Ensure that there is an environment variable with `LOG_LEVEL` set so that the logger logs at the correct level.